jonasoesch/p9/paper.md

 * **Pan**: Moving a fixed image below a smaller viewport to see one part at a time.
 The most famous example for this is Google Maps [@Google:googlemaps].
 But the transition doesn't need to be animated. eBook-readers for example often show one screenful of text at a time.
 * **Zoom**: Geometric zooming in and out of a fixed image.
 * **Filter**: Filtering hides or shows elements based on some criteria.
 When watching a visualization on cars, filtering might for example hide all the data on American cars.
-* **Reorder**: Reordering axes according to a different criteria.
+* **Reorder**: Reordering axes according to a different criterion.
 For example from age to height.
 * **Substrate transformation**: Any distortion to the scale that is not addition or multiplication of a constant.
 For example a log transform.
 * **Visualization change**: Showing the same data with a different visualization idiom.
 For example from a bar chart to a pie chart.
 * **Data schema change**: When a different attribute is shown on one of the axes.
 Changing for example from earnings over time to losses over time.